dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ---
 layout: post
-title: "Webpack: A Gentle Introduction to the Module Bundler for JavaScript and Friends"
+title: "Webpack: A Gentle Introduction to the Module Bundler"
-description: Learn the basics of Webpack and how to configure it in your web applications.
+description: Learn the basics of Webpack and how to configure it in your web application.
-date: 2017-11-15 8:30
+date: 2017-11-16 8:30
 category: Technical Guide, JavaScript, Webpack
 author:
   name: Prosper Otemuyiwa